-Regards the licence conditions the FAC finds that while is the indexation sequence (a) to (h) used for the standard conditions and additional conditions (i) to (k) are reused to denote that many of the additional conditions.
+Regards the licence conditions the FAC notes that the indexation sequence (a) to (h) as was used for the standard conditions and (i) to (k) for additional conditions are used again to denote additional conditions.
 However, in this instance the FAC is satisfied there is no repetition of actual licence conditions and considers each apply.

-In this instance the licence SO10 FL0097 was issued for the felling of 23.51 ha and requires replanting of 23.51 ha with 60% Lodge Pole and 40% Sitka Spruce.
+In this instance the licence SO10 FL0099 was issued for the felling of 4.77 ha and requires replanting of 4.77 ha.
 At the hearing the appellant contended open spaces were a basis for the grounds of appeal related to EIA.
 In this matter the written grounds were very clear in referring only to 'the whole project' as the basis of appeal.
-In addition on 12 May 2020 the FAC issued a request to the appellant under regulation 3(10) of SI 68/2018 the FAC Regulation allowing a period of 3 weeks for the appellant to identify the class of project listed in Annex I or Annex II of the EIA Directive that the appellant considered the proposed felling developments, the subject of appeal SO10 FL0097, falls within.
+In addition on 12 May 2020 the FAC issued a request to the appellant under regulation 3(10) of SI 68/2018 the FAC Regulation allowing a period of 3 weeks for the appellant to identify the class of project listed in Annex I or Annex II of the EIA Directive that the appellant considered the proposed felling developments, the subject of appeal SO10 FL0099, falls within.
 The appellant did not provide the item of information requested within the time period provided by the FAC and instead responded on other matters.

-Regards County Council referral, the FAC considers the fact there was only referral to Sligo County Council did not impinge the County Council's ability to respond and to make recommendations regards public roads.
-The licence conditions contain a number of measures related to water quality and require haulage routes and traffic management plan to be prior agreed with the area engineer, the FAC considers the conditions to be acceptable and reflect the submission received by the County Council.
+Regards County Council referral, the FAC considers the fact there was only referral to Leitrim County Council did not impinge the County Council's ability to respond and to make recommendations regards public roads.
+The licence conditions contain a number of measures related to water quality and require Leitrim County Council be contacted prior to the commencement of operations to discuss the haulage of timber from the site and their District Engineer be notified one week prior to the commencement of operations.
+The FAC considers the conditions to be acceptable and reflect the submission received by the County Council.